 The GFN global headquarters is located in Chicago, Illinois USA.
 While GFN works with food banks throughout the Americas, Europe, the Middle East, Africa, and Asia, the majority of our employment, internship, and volunteer opportunities are at this location.

 We encourage you to explore our website and subscribe to our email newsletter to learn more about our work as you consider joining our team – whether as an employee, intern, or volunteer.

 Our global presence and commitment to alleviating world hunger makes GFN an exciting and rewarding place to work.
 As a young organization that is expanding our global footprint, GFN is looking for dynamic individuals who can help us effectively serve our expanding network.

-The Global FoodBanking Network does not have any current openings for paid positions.
+The Global FoodBanking Network does not currently have any open positions.

 The Global FoodBanking Network encourages students who are interested in making a difference in the world to apply for an internship.
 Through your internship at GFN, you will have a chance to utilize the knowledge you have gained in school to make a real contribution to the fight against global hunger – while gaining valuable work experience.